Novel software monitors manufacturing, saves millions

 The company's control systems are in use in ten pulp and paper plants in Europe, Australia, Asia and the USA.
 These systems are used to reduce steam usage and cut CO2 emissions, which has resulted in significant financial savings.

-Researchers from the School developed algorithms that use multivariate statistical techniques to analyse condition and production monitoring data.
+Researchers from the Department developed algorithms that use multivariate statistical techniques to analyse condition and production monitoring data.
 This statistical modelling can identify - and even predict - faults and inefficiencies in industrial and manufacturing processes in real-time, enabling much better automated control within industrial plant.

 - Multivariate statistical algorithms that detect faults in real-time